MohanISher47/MSTaums/README.md

 </p>

----

-## 🚀 Current Version
-**v5 Beta**

----

 ## 🧠 How to Use

 1. Create a new bookmark
 2. Edit the bookmark
 3. Paste the code below into the URL field

-📖 Need help?
-Check:
-`Bookmarklet Manager/ReadMe.md`

 ---